lnalex/aws-tf-webapp-ecs/README.md

-# Nginx hosted on ECS
+# Nginx container app hosted on ECS

 Single region HA deployment of a HTTP based application container image on ECS with service connect and autoscaling.

 ## Notes

-Terraform is executed from a pipeline or adminsitrative role, assumes a deploy role in target accounts to provision and manage resources.
-TF state is stored in the administrative/pipeline account.
+Terraform is executed from a pipeline or adminsitrative role, which then assumes a deploy role in target accounts to provision and manage resources in those accounts.
+Terraform state is stored in the administrative/pipeline account.

 Separating environments into different AWS accounts reduces the blast radius in the event of an environment account being compromised (e.g. via application exploit).

 ### Pipeline/administrative account

-Contains encrypted S3 bucket and DDB table for TF state and locking for each environment
+Contains encrypted S3 bucket and DDB table for Terraform state and locking for each environment

 The role deploying the infrastructure should have `sts:AssumeRole` permissions to assume a deploy role inside each environment account.